 [After the particpant has explored the prototype and shared thoughts aloud.]

-Potential Probing Questions

-Profile Page

-As you think about the information you see and any additional information that might be helpful:

-What factors are most important to you as you compare high-tech training providers and programs?

-What factors would lead you to choose one training provider over another?

-What factors would lead you to choose one course over another?

-What thoughts or questions do you have about the list of programs and the information that is available?

-What thoughts or questions do you have about the questions on the left side of the page?

-What thoughts or questions do you have on the contents of the gray box on the right?

-Why do you think the total amount paid to you varies from the monthly basic housing allowance rate?

-What additional information about a program would help you make an informed decision?

-Results Page

-What are your thoughts on the contents of the cards?

-Why do you imagine the tuition on each card is displayed as a range?

-What thoughts or questions do you have about the questions on the left side of the page?

-How did the information on this page contribute to your selection of a school?

-How would you be interested in narrowing down the list of training providers?

-In your mind, what is the difference between a school and a training provider?

-Landing Page

-What thoughts or questions do you have regarding the questions on this page?
-[Observe whether the user thinks to select 'VET TEC'.]
-[Observe to see if they notice that the search filter disappears when they select VET TEC]

 Scenario #3 (5 minutes)

 Let say you're interested in taking classes through Zoom Technologies.
 How would you learn about the courses they offer?

-[After the participant has explored the prototype and shared thoughts aloud.]

-Follow up questions

-What thoughts or questions do you have about finding information on programs that are not listed in the comparison tool?
+Clicks “how do you want to take classes” thinking it will filter.

+Where did the “search schools” option go?

 Post-Task Interview (5 minutes)

 Now that you’ve had a chance to explore the site, I have a few final questions for you.

 What are your general impressions of finding information about VET TEC providers and programs in the GI Bill Comparison Tool?

+The name is GI Bill Comparison Tool – I didn’t know that there were other benefits available there.

+It’s not going to be obvious unless it’s said somewhere [that you can find VET TEC providers in the GIBCT] because it’s technically not a GI Bill itself.

 What additional enhancements or features would you recommend to improve the overall usefulness of this site?

+A lot of VA sites have the same look but don’t have a lot of good interaction.

+Recommends buttons instead of dropdown for “Which GI Bill… ?”

+I didn’t even know there were other programs in the tool.
+I was used to using it for Post-9/11 so I’m used to just clicking through.

 How likely are you to use the GI Bill Comparison Tool in real life?

 Thinking about how you typically behave, would you be most likely to use the GIBCT on a desktop, tablet or phone?

+I didn’t even know you could use it on the phone.
+I’d want the full browsing experience.

 Do you have any additional thoughts or comments you'd like to share?

+I would still have so many questions about the program in general – eligibility, how to apply, what money they get, etc.

+We’re not hearing people ask about VET TEC yet.
+But we are having a lot of people come in and ask about STEM.

+When the program goes live, how do we know who does qualify?
+Where will that information be?

 Thank-You and Closing